shuque/tlscertcheck/README.md

 The "--verbose" option will print more verbose info about each certificate, such as: serial number, issuer, subject, SAN dNSNames, inception and expiration times.

+The "--printchain" option (when specified with --verbose) will also print the details of the full certificate chain.

 The "--cacert" option can be used to specify a file containing root certification authorities to trust (as a sequence of PEM format CA